 Jacoby & Meyers Law Offices Can Help You

 If you were involved in a car accident in Los Angeles, Jacoby & Meyers Law Offices might be able to represent you.
-If you hire us to defend your rights, we can take over all of the communications in your case so that you do not need to worry about what not to say to your insurance company after a car accident.
+If you hire us to defend your rights, we can take over all of the communications in your case.
+You do not need to worry about what not to say to your insurance company after a car accident.

 For a free, no-obligation consultation on your case with our car accident team, call Jacoby & Meyers Law Offices today at (866) 559-7223.
 We may be able to provide you with representation on a contingency-fee-basis with no hourly or upfront payments required.
 Instead, our attorney fees would come as a percentage of your settlement offer or court award if and when you win your case.